cheomanigua/webdevdocs/content/github.md

 #### Drawback

-The SSL certificate will only work for the naked domain. **http://www.mydomain.com** will trigger a nasty warning in the browser.
-To fix this there are two options:
+The SSL certificate will only work for the naked domain **http://mydomain.com**.
+This means that **http://www.mydomain.com** will trigger a nasty warning in the browser.
+To fix this issue there are two options:

 1. (Recommended) Create a forwarding rule in you domain host that redirect requests to **www** to your naked domain.
 In Google Domains you can achieve this by using *Synthetic Records*:
   - Delete the CNAME record for **www**